kinectron/kinectron/memory-bank/activeContext.md

   6. Implement proper resource cleanup on stream stop

 - **Addressing naming convention inconsistencies**:

   1. Identified critical issue where naming conventions don't match between server and client
   2. For depth key stream, server was using 'depthKey' but client expected 'depth-key'
   3. Fixed by updating server to use 'depth-key' consistently
   4. Recognized need for systematic approach to naming conventions
   5. Added to known issues and future work for comprehensive resolution

+- **Implementing a robust notification system**:
+  1. Created a reusable NotificationManager class using the singleton pattern
+  2. Implemented DOM-aware initialization that works regardless of when the code runs
+  3. Added fallback to console notifications when the modal can't be shown
+  4. Used setTimeout to ensure the DOM is ready before showing notifications
+  5. Kept the "Open Kinect" button active even when initialization fails for better UX
+  6. Added clear troubleshooting steps for users when the Kinect device isn't connected
+  7. Ensured consistent error handling between direct and peer-to-peer initialization paths